opeyemiogungbe/Pbl-project7/README.md

   Mount lv-logs on /mnt/logs – To be used by webserver logs

-  Mount lv-opt on /mnt/opt – To be used by Jenkins server in our next project 8
+  Mount lv-opt on /mnt/opt – To be used by Jenkins server in our next project 8 ( Note: We must create the/mnt directory firtst) see the image below:

 2. Install NFS server, configure it to start on reboot and make sure it is u and running
 ```